lesnikyan/lisapet/readme.md

 # LISAPET

+LISAPET is an object-oriented interpretable language with functional elements.
+Syntax is similar to mix of Python, Golang and some functional langs.
+It's written with python.

-Linear Interpreter of Scripting And Processing Expression Tree.
+Name: Linear Interpreter of Scripting And Processing Expression Tree.
 (LP, this code, miniscript)

-ico: Fox pet on the bicycle
+possible ico: Fox pet on the bicycle

-LISAPET is an interpretable language like python, written with python, but is not python :)
-It was started as a pet-project (and still is) - simple and small scripting language  (not so small already [facepalm]) for short scripts which could be run within the python project but without direct execution of script on the python interpreter (bad and unsafe way).
+LP was started as a pet-project (and still is) - simple and small scripting language  (not so small already [facepalm]) for short scripts which could be run within the python project but without direct execution of native python code on the python interpreter (bad and unsafe way).
 Instead of line-by-line execution, interpreter builds executable object, actually - tree of actions (expressions).
 Than this object can be executed with some data.
-One or many times if need.
+Once or many times, if needed.
-Executable tree uses context-container with working data (variables, values, types, etc).
+Executable tree uses internal [Context](#12-execution-context)-container with working data (variables, values, types, etc).
-Utility `run.py` can run LP code from file or string in console with the set of arguments (see Usage section).
+Utility `run.py` can run LP code from file or string in console with the set of arguments (see [Usage](#usage) section).
 Another way - call parser and interpreter manually from your code and run built object with context.
-It's way to embed Lisapet into your own project (no examples here, see `run.py`).
+It's the way to embed Lisapet into your own project (no examples here, see `run.py` and all tests in /`tests` dir).

 --------------------------------------------------------
 --------------------------------------------------------